yasuyuki-baba/cheapsynth01/docs/tech/lfo.md

-Title: Yamaha CS-01 LFO — Technical Summary
+# Yamaha CS-01 LFO — Technical Summary

-Short summary
+## Short summary

-The Yamaha CS-01 LFO is a deliberately simple but effective low-frequency oscillator: a single triangle wave source with a rate range of approximately 0.8 Hz to 21 Hz, routable to either VCO (pitch) or VCF (filter cutoff).
-Implemented using a digital logic core in the original hardware, the LFO provides stable, musically useful modulation without complex waveform options.
-Its independence from the PWM speed control and internal integration with the YM10150/DCO architecture gives the CS-01 characteristic, performance-friendly modulation behavior.
+The Yamaha CS-01 LFO is a deliberately simple but effective low-frequency oscillator: a single triangle-wave source with a rate range of approximately 0.8 Hz to 21 Hz, routable to either the VCO (pitch) or the VCF (filter cutoff).
+Implemented using digital logic in the original hardware, the LFO provides a stable analog modulation voltage and predictable behavior across units.
+It is independent from the PWM speed control and integrated with the YM10150/DCO architecture.

-Key technical points
+## Key technical points

 - Waveform: Single triangle wave (confirmed by service documentation and circuit analysis).
 - Rate range: ~0.8 Hz – 21 Hz (official manuals for CS-01 and CS-01II).
 - Destinations: VCO (vibrato) or VCF (wah/auto-filter); switched via front-panel selector.
-- Implementation: Digital-logic-driven oscillator (TC7476-based topology reported), producing a stable analog LFO voltage output.
+- Implementation: Digital-logic-driven oscillator (reported TC7476-based topology) with analog output.
-- Distinction: LFO is independent of PWM speed (PWM has a separate speed control and range).
+- Distinction: LFO and PWM are separate, independent modulation sources.

+## Detailed notes

+### Overview and intent

+The CS-01’s LFO reflects the instrument’s design philosophy: simple, robust, and performer-focused.
+Rather than offering multiple waveforms or sync features, Yamaha provided a single, reliably shaped modulation source with a wide range suitable for slow sweeps and near-audio-rate modulation for timbral effects.
+This simplicity reduces component count, improves stability at power-up, and aligns with the YM10150-driven hybrid architecture.

+### Hardware and behavior

+Service schematics and community analyses indicate the LFO core is realized using digital logic (flip-flop/timer circuits) rather than an op-amp integrator.
+The board-level design outputs an analog control voltage for routing to either pitch-control or filter-control summing networks.
+The digital basis gives consistent timing and stable performance across units and thermal conditions.

+### Operational implications

+- Sound design: low rates (0.8–~5 Hz) are ideal for slow sweeps and subtle vibrato; mid-to-high rates (5–21 Hz) produce more pronounced chorusing or near-audio-rate modulation textures.
+- Emulation: preserve a single triangle waveform, replicate the rate range and analog output scaling, and keep LFO and PWM speed separate.
+- Repairs/mods: respect the separate PWM and LFO circuits—merging them changes the instrument’s characteristic sound.

+## References & confidence

+- Confirmed from official service manuals and multiple community analyses (confidence: high for specs and topology; medium for implementation detail nuances).

 Detailed notes
 Overview and intent